 2012 is an exciting year for London: iProov files the core patent for its big idea – Genuine Presence Assurance – and 900 million people watch the Olympic torch journey up the Thames by speedboat.
 With three spare time staff and no money, iProov is starting a journey of its own.

 Innovate UK (the UK government’s innovation agency, known at the time as the Technology Strategy Board) gets behind the big idea.
 2013 sees iProov win its first Innovate UK grant to get going.
-Dominic Forrest, a man used to building technology for billions of transactions, arrives as CTO to build scalable technology.
+Dominic Forrest, a man used to building technology to facilitate billions of transactions, arrives as CTO to build scalable technology.
 The core team is almost assembled, now full-time, in borrowed office space.

 iProov builds its first full prototype thanks to Innovate UK grants.
 Two important new arrivals are welcomed: Dr Andrew Newell and machine learning.
 The core team is now complete and based on the South Bank in London. iProov also gets its first commercial opportunity with the BBC.